Let’s Talk About the Use Gonadorelin for Men on Testosterone Replacement Therapy (TRT)

 It is not common for our male patients to experience significant adverse effects while using gonadorelin the way that we prescribe it.
 The most common adverse effect from gonadorelin is due to its ability to actually stimulate the testicles to produce testosterone and estrogen, in addition to sperm.
 In some cases it may be “too effective,” in that it will stimulate the production of enough testosterone and estrogen to cause testosterone and estrogen levels to become higher than ideal, which can cause a patient to feel less overall benefits, including some symptoms of estrogen dominance, until their dosing can be adjusted.

-Why Do We Prescribe Gonadorelin Instead of Human Chorionic Gonadotropin (HCG)?
+Why Do We Generally Prescribe Gonadorelin Instead of Human Chorionic Gonadotropin (HCG)?

-- During the period of time during which we were not able to get prescriptions for HCG filled for our patients we began to prescribe gonadorelin instead and we found that our patients get comparable benefits from gonadorelin with slightly less potential for adverse effects due to direct production of estrogen in the testicles compared to HCG.
+- During the period of time during which we were not able to get prescriptions for HCG filled for our patients we began to prescribe gonadorelin instead and we found that our patients get comparable benefits from gonadorelin with slightly less potential for adverse effects, since HCG does cause the testicles to directly produce more estrogen compared to gonadorelin.

 - There is no risk that a patient will get stable on a gonadorelin dose and then suddenly be out of the medication and unable to get a refill, causing changes in their testosterone and estrogen levels, which in turn can cause changes in how they’re benefiting from TRT.